Migration guide

 Migration:

-• Be aware of the existance of the additional result Columns.
+• Be aware of the existence of the additional result Columns.

 • New output columns are (seq, path_id, path_seq, start_vid, end_vid, node, edge, cost, agg_cost)